Kong/docs.konghq.com/app/konnect/mesh-manager/index.md

 1. Add services to your mesh.
     * If you're using Kubernetes, you must add the [kuma.io/sidecar-injection](/mesh/latest/reference/kubernetes-annotations/#kumaiosidecar-injection) label to the namespace or deployments you want to bring into the mesh.
 This will automatically enable {{site.product_mesh_name}} and register the service pods in the mesh.
     * If you are using universal, you must create a [dataplane definition](/mesh/latest/production/dp-config/dpp-on-universal/), pass it to the `kuma-dp run` command on a virtual machine, and point it to the local zone control plane.

+Mesh zones are priced based on consumption.
+For more information about the pricing and consumption of zones, see Kong's [Pricing](https://konghq.com/pricing) page.

 ## Supported installation options